-If you drink a can of Coke, you’ll need to run at least 14 minutes
+Here’s a junk food revelation: If you drink a can of Coke, you’ll need to run at least 14 minutes

 - A regular McDonald’s cheeseburger has 290 calories according to the nutritional information provided by the company.
 This needs at least half an hour of running or biking.
-If you’re looking at just the calories, then it’s not that bad.
+If you’re just looking at calories, then it’s not that bad.
 But the bigger issue here is that it contains over 800 grams of sodium.

 - A can of Coke contains 139 calories.
 You only need to run or bike for at least 14 minutes or do 18 minutes of Zumba according to an app made by Coca-Cola itself.
 Though the calories might not seem a lot, it also has about nine teaspoons of sugar, which is an alarming amount for a drink.

 - A cup of white rice contains 220 calories with 47 grams of carbs, which is about 31 percent of the daily recommended carb intake.
 To work this off, you need to bike or run at least 23 minutes.
 It doesn’t seem that bad if it’s just one cup on its own.
-However, Filipinos eat rice at least three times a day and some more than one cup at a time, so imagine how much running that entails.

 - For everyone who resorts to pancit canton when they can’t afford anything else, it has a total of 290 calories a pack.
 Consider that sometimes one isn’t enough.
 But if you’re willing to spend around half an hour of running or biking to burn them, you’re also good.